chrislattman/blogging-project/docs/terminal-commands/README.md

 - `-u <username:password>` specifies the username and password for a (HTTP) server
 - `-x http[s]://proxy[:port]` specifies an HTTP proxy to use to connect to a website
 - `--ssl-reqd` forces TLS to be used for any protocol
-    - Alternatively, you can specify a specific (secure) protocol to use with the `--proto` flag
+    - Alternatively, you can specify a specific (secure) protocol to use with `--proto =<protocol>`
-    - Example: `--proto =https` only lets `curl` use HTTPS for a command
+    - Example: `--proto =https` only lets `curl` use HTTPS for the request
-    - A list of supported protocols is available [here](https://man7.org/linux/man-pages/man1/curl.1.html#DESCRIPTION)
+    - A list of supported protocols is available [here](https://man7.org/linux/man-pages/man1/curl.1.html#PROTOCOLS)
+        - You can also run `curl -V | grep Protocols` to locally see what protocols your version of `curl` supports
 - `-c <file>.txt` outputs cookies from a website to a text file
 - `-b <file>.txt` uses cookies from a text file when uploading data
 - `-T <file>` uploads a file with the request